 It was disheartening, and he worried that his sister, Courtney, who was studying at the Yale School of Drama, would face the same challenges.
 “I wanted to write a role for her, something that was complex and deeper than the usual roles black women get,” he said.
 That role turned out to be an evolution of a part the two had collaborated on already a decade earlier, a grad school film project by Jamison starring the then 16-year-old Courtney as a young woman protesting the monuments.

-Visiting the Maggie Walker monument gave her a new perspective said Courtney, adding, “it was just so empowering.
+Although she grew up in Richmond around the monuments, visiting the Maggie Walker statue gave her a new perspective said Courtney, adding, “It was just so empowering.
 You know she’s been here, you can feel it.
 It’s only what I can imagine that people who support the Confederacy feel when they see those monuments.”

-Jamison, who grew up walking past the Confederate monuments on his way to William Fox Elementary School, described a similar moment when he first saw the Maggie Walker statue.
+Jamison, who also grew up with Confederate monuments, walking past them each day on his way to William Fox Elementary School, described a similar moment when he first saw the Walker statue.
 He said, “I broke down crying.
 For the first time, the weight of these other oppressive symbols was lifted, just for a second.”

 Despite the trauma of living in the shadow of monuments that celebrated men who fought to preserve slavery, he said he felt “conflicted and shocked” when statue removal became a public debate in 2017.
 “They’ve been an issue forever,” he said, but added, laughing, “I was like, just let me shoot my film first, then we can take them down.”

-Although the statues feature prominently in the story of McKinley, Richmond is as much a character in and of itself.
-Jamison agreed that a comparison to Donald Glover’s “Atlanta” would be fair.
-He said when “Atlanta” first came out he was worried that it was too similar to what he’d written in his first draft, finished in 2015, but as the season developed, saw major differences.
+Although the statues feature prominently in the story of McKinley, Richmond is the other star of the show.
+Jamison agreed that his work could be compared to Donald Glover’s “Atlanta.”
+He said when “Atlanta” first came out, he was worried that it was too similar to what he’d written in his first draft, finished in 2015, but as the season developed, saw major differences.

-“This is so about our experience growing up in this city,” Courtney said, pointing to some differences.
-From playing golf with their dad and his friends to growing up in the shadow of the monuments, the work is infused with memories and a sense of place that they hope will resonate with viewers all over.
+“This is so about our experience growing up in this city,” Courtney said, explaining what made the two different.
+From playing golf with their dad and his friends to growing up with the monuments, the work is infused with memories and a sense of place that they hope will resonate with viewers all over.

 The film plays with the future and the past by having McKinley, otherwise in historically-accurate antebellum dress, also sport a pair of bright-red Chuck Taylor’s.
 “They’re a representation of the movement of teens and young adults,” Courtney said, describing them as a visual signifier of the conflicting identities her character struggles with.
 They hope to inspire conversations about the collective history and future of the city, even if some of the material may delve into aspects of city history that people find uncomfortable.